ImGodwin/tax-personnel/README.md

 ## 🚀 About Me

 I'm Godwin, a full-stack developer.
-I believe hardwork pays but building a community will take you places, hence the reason why i built ioLavoroGratis
+I believe hardwork pays but building a community will take you places.
+Hence my reason for building ioLavoroGratis

 My tech stack at the moment is Java and Spring for backend, React, CSS, Bootstrap, SASS for frontend development.